Huzaifa-Atiq/encryptify/README.md

 - "Remember last file" option
 - File chooser dialog instead of text input

+If you find **Encryptify** useful, please consider giving it a ⭐ on GitHub!
+Your support is greatly appreciated.

 ## 📜 License

 This project is licensed under the **MIT License** — free to use, modify, and distribute.